Skip to content

 Often, worries are already put into perspective by postponing them.
 Some problems resolve themselves or seem less threatening with distance.
 If the worry persists, a clear distinction helps during the designated worry time:

 • Is the problem changeable?
-Then you should specifically plan what you can do yourself.
+Then you should concretely plan what you can do yourself.

 • Do you have no influence on the problem?
-Then it’s important to practice acceptance, such as questioning the actual likelihood of the feared event or applying mindfulness techniques.
+Then practice acceptance, for example, by questioning the actual likelihood of the feared event or applying mindfulness techniques.

 4. End Worry Time Punctually and Distract Yourself

-After the Worry Time, you should stop consistently, even if not all points have been addressed.
+After the Worry Time, stop consistently, even if not all points have been addressed.
 Then consciously switch to a pleasant or neutral activity like listening to music, reading, or taking a walk.
-This way, the brain learns to leave the rumination mode.
+This way, the brain learns to exit the rumination mode.

 What Research Says About It